Witch trials in the early modern period: Sporadic witch-hunts after 1750

-In the late 18th century, the practice of witchcraft had ceased to be considered a criminal offense throughout Europe, but there are a number of cases which were technically not witch trials, but they are suspected to have involved a belief in witches, at least, they may have involved a belief in it behind the scenes.
-Thus, in 1782, Anna Göldi was executed in Glarus, Switzerland, officially, she was executed for "poisoning" (her employer, who believed that she had practiced witchcraft on his daughter)—a ruling at the time widely denounced throughout Switzerland and Germany as judicial murder.
+In the late 18th century the practice of witchcraft had ceased to be considered a criminal offense throughout Europe, but there are a number of trials which, while technically not witch trials, are suspected to have involved a belief in witches.
+In 1782, Anna Göldi was executed in Glarus, Switzerland.
+Officially she was executed for "poisoning" (her employer, who believed that she had practiced witchcraft on his daughter)—a ruling at the time widely denounced throughout Switzerland and Germany as judicial murder.
 Like Anna Göldi, Barbara Zdunk was executed in 1811 in Prussia, not technically for witchcraft, but for arson.
-In Poland, the Doruchów witch trials occurred in 1783, and the execution of two additional women for sorcery in 1793, tried by a legal court, but with dubious legitimacy.
+In Poland, the Doruchów witch trials occurred in 1783, and two additional women were executed for sorcery.
+They were tried by a legal court, but with dubious legitimacy.

 Despite the official ending of the trials for witchcraft, there would still be occasional and unofficial witch-hunts and killings of those who were accused of practicing witchcraft in parts of Europe, such as the killings of Anna Klemens in Denmark (1800), Krystyna Ceynowa in Poland (1836), and Dummy, the Witch of Sible Hedingham in England (1863).
 In France, there was sporadic violence and there was even murder in the 1830s, with one woman reportedly burnt in a village square in Nord.

 In the 1830s, a prosecution for witchcraft was commenced against a man in Fentress County, Tennessee, either named Joseph or William Stout, based upon his alleged influence over the health of a young woman.
 The case against the supposed witch was dismissed upon the failure of the alleged victim, who had sworn out a warrant against him, to appear for the trial.
 However, some of his other accusers were convicted on criminal charges for their part in the matter, and various libel actions were brought.

-In 1895, Bridget Cleary was beaten and burned to death by her husband in Ireland because he suspected that fairies had taken the real Bridget and replaced her with a witch.

 The killing of people who were suspected of performing malevolent sorcery against their neighbors continued into the 20th and 21st centuries.
 In 1997, two Russian farmers killed a woman and injured five members of her family because they believed that the woman and her relatives had used folk magic against them.
 It has been reported that between 2005 and 2011, more than 3,000 people were killed for allegedly being witches by lynch mobs in Tanzania.
 Witchcraft was officially a crime in Papua New Guinea from 1971 until 2013.